RaphaelAsla/DecryptionEffect/README.md

-# Caesar Cipher - Decryption Effect
+# Caesar Cipher Decryption + Decryption Effect
 This is Caesar Cipher (4 shift) decoder with a little decryption effect.

 You can also Encrypt the input by changing '-i' to '+i'.